 The microstructure function expresses spatially resolved material structure information from physics-based models as digital signals.
-A physics-based model extracts material behaviors with either simulated or empirical techniques; materials information generated by either technique, or source, are uniquely identified by a set of boundary conditions and control parameters.
-In a model, spatially resolved raw model information is output, x, with local material states, β, at disparate positions, x, in the sample volume, L. The sample volume has dimensions L1×⋯×Ld where d is the dimensionality of the dataset; the dimensionality corresponds to the number of independent axes in the spatial domain and will have the property, d≤3.
+A physics-based model extracts material structure-response behaviors with either simulation or experimental techniques; materials information generated by either technique, or source, are uniquely identified by a set of boundary conditions and set of modeling conditions (i.e. control parameters).
+A model includes spatially resolved information about the material structure, βx, as either an input or output with local material states, β, at disparate positions, x, in the sample volume, L. The sample volume has dimensions L1×⋯×Ld where d is the dimensionality of the dataset; the dimensionality corresponds to the number of independent axes in the spatial domain and will have the property, d≤3.
 The local material state is an ordered set of salient material features such as phase, classification, grain orientation, volume fraction, spin, curvature, etc. The generality of the local material state definition enables a framework to describe most material information from most sources.
 The microstructure function digitizes the raw model information by the following equation

-=h=1Hmshχsxχhβ
+βx=h=1Hmshχsxχhβx

-where msh is a digitized coefficients of the raw material information corresponding to normalized basis functions χsx and χhβ applied to represent the spatial domain and local state of the material, respectively.
+where msh is a digitized coefficients of the raw material information corresponding to any normalized basis functions χsx and χhβx applied to represent the spatial domain and local state of the material, respectively.
 The spatial domain and local state space are orthogonal to one another and will require different basis functions.
 Each basis function is normalized requiring that msh is bounded between zero and one.
 The selection of the basis functions is an extremely important matter and will be discussed extensively throughout this paper.
 From this point on, msh will be referred to as the microstructure function where h is a local state index corresponding to the hth function in the local material state basis; similarly, s is an index pertaining to a volume contained within the sample volume prescribed by the spatial basis function.

 1.2 Model Sampling Patterns in the Spatial Domain

-A physics-based model will sample material information at a position x; sampling does not occur at infinitesimal points in space rather the position corresponds to a probe volume propagated by the model.
+A physics-based model will sample material information at a position x; sampling does not occur at infinitesimal points in space; rather, the position corresponds to a sampling within the precision of the simulation or the probe volume of an experiment.
 Material information is sampled from a finite volume corresponding the resolution of the model and the resulting raw information is a probability density function of the local material states in that volume; concurrently, uncertainty is propagated by the precision of the local material states output by the model.[ref]

-Two classifications of sampling patterns exist in the spatial domain: gridded and non-gridded.(Figure qq) Gridded sampling corresponds to information that evenly spaced within the sample volume.
+Two classifications of sampling patterns exist in the spatial domain: gridded and non-gridded.(Figure qq) Gridded sampling corresponds to information that is evenly spaced within the sample volume.
 Voxel, or 3-D pixel, based information is a gridded dataset because of this criteria; it is assumed that the voxel is the probe volume of the model.
 Non-gridded data is extracted from a sample volume of finite dimensions wherein x can take any value within the range.
 Models such as Atom Probe Microscopy [ref] and Molecular Dynamics [ref] will often exhibit non-gridded, or point cloud, sampling characteristics.
-The probe volume associated with point cloud datasets will relate to the resolution of the model from which the information is generated.
+The probe volume associated with point cloud datasets will relate to the precision of the model from which the information is generated.

 In prior work and this paper, indicator functions provide the basis to partition the spatial domain into non-overlapping, evenly spaced, cuboidal volumes [ref]; an investigation of other basis functions are currently underway (e.g. wavelets).
 Equation xx defines the basis for the spatial domain as χsx. s is an index to a unique cuboidal volume ωs in the spatial domain with the properties